ryerson-ggl/covid19-data/ACCESS.md

 Data access instructions for the COVID-19 project.

-## PostgreSQL Database
+## COVID19 Database

-We have a `covid19` database on our server's that can be connected to remotely if you have the following connection information:
+We have a `covid19` [PostgreSQL](https://www.postgresql.org/) database on our server's that can be connected to remotely if you have the following connection information:

 * **Host**: ip address of the database server
 * **Port**: port of the database server